Free Series 51 Practice Exam

 What are the prerequisites for the Series 51?

-What is the difference between the Series 51 and Series 52?
+What is the difference between a 529 plan and a UGMA/UTMA account?